 MTC storage areas shall be free from infestation by insects, rodents, birds, and pests of any kind.

-MTC storage areas shall be maintained in accordance with the security requirements of 935 CMR 501.110.
+MTC storage areas shall be maintained in accordance with the security requirements of 935 CMR 501.110: Security Requirements for Medical Marijuana Treatment Centers.

 Waste Disposal.

 All recyclables and waste, including organic waste composed of or containing Finished Marijuana and MIPs, shall be stored, secured, and managed in accordance with applicable state and local statutes, ordinances, and regulations.
+All exterior waste receptacles located on the MTC’s Premises shall be locked and secured to prevent unauthorized access.

 Liquid waste containing Marijuana or by-products of Marijuana Processing shall be disposed of in compliance with all applicable state and federal requirements including, but not limited to, for discharge of pollutants into surface water or groundwater (Massachusetts Clean Waters Act, M.G.L. c.
 21, §§ 26 through 53; 314 CMR 3.00: Surface Water Discharge Permit Program; 314 CMR 5.00: Groundwater Discharge Program; 314 CMR 12.00: Operation, Maintenance and Pretreatment Standards for Wastewater Treatment Works and Indirect Dischargers; the Federal Clean Water Act, 33 U.S.C.
 1251 et seq., the National Pollutant Discharge Elimination System Permit Regulations at 40 CFR Part 122, 314 CMR 7.00: Sewer System Extension and Connection Permit Program), or stored pending disposal in an industrial wastewater holding tank in accordance with 314 CMR 18.00: Industrial Wastewater Holding Tank and Containers Construction, Operation, and Record Keeping Requirements.